 HANDS Disaster Management Program started Anticipatory Heat Wave Response Project in Karachi city in collaboration with PDMA Sindh and Commissioner Office Karachi.
 The heat wave awareness raising camps were installed by the District Government, orientation of volunteers was organized by K-Electric.
 HANDS provided trained male & female volunteers for the period of one month, printing cost for banners, leaflets/ brochures and launch awareness raising campaigns through 10 different FM Radio stations of Karachi the period of one month.
 Further HANDS established Heat wave management wards /centers in 30 hospitals of District Malir run by HANDS under PPP Project.
-Overall beneficiaries of the project are 462,079 and cost of the project was Rs.
+Overall beneficiaries of the relief project planned are 462,079 and cost of the project was Rs.
 8.90 Million.

 2018 Heat Wave Emergency Response:

 Heat Wave Emergency Response was initiated in 10 affected Districts of Sindh which includes Karachi Malir, East, West, South, Thatta, Sujawal, Umerkot, Hyderabad, Sanghar & Mirpurkhas.
 Total 100,000 beneficiaries were benefited in the project and the total cost of the projects was 14.4 Million.